Skip to next element

 Caring for White Gold Jewelry

-Another vital factor in maintaining your white gold jewelry is proper storage.
-When not wearing your pieces, store them in a cool, dry place away from direct sunlight.
-Keep the jewelry in a soft cloth pouch or a separate compartment in your jewelry box to prevent scratches and damage from other jewelry items.
+Proper storage is important as well.
+When not wearing your jewelry, store it in a cool, dry place, away from direct sunlight.
+Keep it in a soft pouch or a separate compartment in your jewelry box to prevent scratches and damage.

 White Gold Ear Rings and Necklace